hazaarlabs/hazaar-mvc/docs/src/docs/basics/middleware.md

 Controller middleware allows you to attach middleware directly to controller actions by registering them in the controller's constructor.
 This provides fine-grained control over which actions the middleware applies to, using the `only` and `except` methods.

 To register middleware in a controller, use the `middleware()` method inside the constructor.
-You can specify the middleware class name or alias.
-The `only()` and `except()` methods allow you to restrict the middleware to specific actions.
+You can specify the middleware class name or alias, and pass arguments after the name.

 ### Example: Registering Middleware in a Controller